Bibliometrix

 Bibliometrix is a package for the R statistical programming language for quantitative research in scientometrics and bibliometrics.

 Bibliometrics is the application of quantitative analysis and statistics to publications such as journal articles and their accompanying citation counts.
-Quantitative evaluation of publication and citation data is now used in almost all science fields to evaluate growth, maturity, leading authors, conceptual and intellectual maps, trend of a scientific community.
+Quantitative evaluation of publication and citation data is used in science fields to evaluate growth, maturity, leading authors, conceptual and intellectual maps, trend of a scientific community.
 Bibliometrics is also used in research performance evaluation, especially in university and government labs, and also by policymakers, research directors and administrators, information specialists and librarians, and scholars themselves.

 The package is written in R, an open-source environment and ecosystem.
-The existence of substantial of good statistical algorithms, access to high-quality numerical routines, and integrated data visualization tools are perhaps the strongest qualities to prefer R to other languages for scientific computation.
+The existence of many statistical algorithms, access to numerical routines, and integrated data visualization tools could be the qualities to prefer R to other languages for scientific computation.

 Bibliometrix supports scholars in key phases of analysis: